paul90/wiki-narrative-chart/notes.md

 1. We open index.html with a browser (Google Chrome is recommended, but any that has support for source maps is good).

-## User Interface

-The explorer consists of 2 windows:

-1. a neibourhood chart: this displays the interaction between a pages twins over time.

-1. a page history view: displays a page at a particual point of time.

-## Data Objects